keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 ```

 To pass multiple variables
-by creating a Kubernetes secret with a JSON string:
+you can create a Kubernetes secret using a JSON string:

 ```shell
 kubectl create secret generic my-secret \